 For this bowl, healthy carbohydrates to use would be whole grains or starchy vegetables.
 These kinds of carbs provide us with a lot of great vitamins and minerals as well as fiber.
 Fiber helps aid our digestion, control blood glucose, and keeps us fuller longer.

 Try mixing it up with different kinds of carbs such as quinoa, brown rice, farro, barley, sweet potatoes, regular potatoes, squash or corn.
-In general, ½ cup of carbohydrates counts as one serving.
+In general, 1/2 cup of carbohydrates counts as one serving.
+However, if you are wanting something more filling you might considering using 1 cup of carbohydrates.

 Protein is important because it keeps our muscles strong and helps satisfy us.
 The general recommendation is 0.8 grams of protein per kilogram of body weight.
 This is about 46 grams a day for women or 56 grams a day for men.
 However, this number can be super different from person to person.
 It’s best to see a registered dietitian for your specific protein needs.